jewettaij/visfd/README.md

 by providing tools for geometry extraction,
 [curve and surface detection](http://dx.doi.org/10.1016/j.jsb.2014.02.015), signed normal determination, and robust connected-component analysis.
-For example, features of interest (like membranes or filaments) can be detected using programs like EMAN2.
+In a typical workflow, features of interest (like membranes or filaments) are detected using programs like EMAN2.
 Then the coordinates of these geometric shapes can be extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/jewettaij/PoissonRecon).
 This makes it possible to detect and close holes in incomplete membrane surfaces automatically.